hanewman/hanewman.github.io/_pages/about.md

 In my free time, I enjoy board games, plays, reading, walks and runs, and learning new words.

 **Service**
-I have served as a reviewer for AISTATS 2023, ICML 2023, APPROX 2023.
+I have served as a reviewer for AISTATS 2023, ICML 2023, APPROX 2023, NeurIPs 2023.
 I was a volunteer at STOC 2022.
 I currently co-organize the weekly Meet-and-Think Seminar where ACO/OR PhD students, postdocs, and occasionally professors share their ongoing research.